jeenapandit/aer-capstone/README.md

-# aer-capstone
+# vmtest and website-test
-These files are for
+- Files for below Capstone
 1. Build an environment to run Terraform
 2. Install the Terraform software and ensure it works properly
 3. Test the environment by creating a simple virtual machine